bingeli1212/nitrile-preview/doc/DOC-diagram.md

   It does not have a default value, and each operation would determine its own default if it is not set.

++ config rotation <number>

+  The rotation-option is used to express a rotation in the units of degrees.
+It is currently used by the draw-operation, fill-operation, stroke-operation, arrow-operation, revarrow-operation, and dblarrow-operation to rotate the shape.

 # The set-operation